AndreasKaratzas/sentiment_classification/README.md

 * `python cnn.py` to execute the **CNN** model
 * `python lstm.py` to execute the **LSTM** model

+We recommend to execute both the installation and the scripts as an Administrator.
 The default training dataset is *Cornell movie review* dataset.
 To change the default dataset, edit the code with respect to the path of your custom dataset.

 ## Project Structure